Why It Is Done

 present, and clean the head of his penis with medicated towelettes or

 - A woman should spread open the genital folds of skin with

 one hand.
-Then use her other hand to clean the area around the
+Then she can use her other hand to clean the area around the

 urethra with medicated towelettes or swabs.
 She should